 With the global pandemic still in full swing, more people than ever before will be looking to shop for pre-Christmas bargains online.

-If you’re an eCommerce retailer, now is the time to ensure your website and online store is ready for the Black Friday and Cyber Week period.
+If you’re an eCommerce retailer looking to earn some extra money in lockdown, now is the time to ensure your website and online store is ready for Black Friday and Cyber Week.
 This means having a bullet-proof website that converts.

 Here are our top 9 tips for making your website ready for the busiest shopping event of the year